16pierre/traktorBeetsIntegration/README.md

 - multi-value metadata support
 - create an issue if you have a feature request ;)

-To better understand how this project was born, see the [Motivation section](#Motivation).
+To better understand how this project was born, see the [Motivations section](#Motivations).

+Feel free to contribute with PRs/issues !

 ## Install